- About Us

 Ethnic Studies as a field of studies emerged in late sixties and early seventies in response to claims by university students that traditional disciplines did not include the study of the experiences of ethnic "minorities."
 Given the interdisciplinary nature of the field, courses draw from a variety of disciplines such as literature, history, sociology and cultural studies.
-The deep and broad focus of the discipline not only prepares students for understanding the experiences of the various racialized minorities in the Unites States, but also helps them understand and examine American society at large, as well as the important continuities and commonalities across other national and racial boundaries.
+The deep and broad focus of the discipline not only prepares students for understanding the experiences of the various racialized minorities in the United States, but also helps them understand and examine American society at large, as well as the important continuities and commonalities across other national and racial boundaries.
 The faculty of Ethnic Studies at Oregon State University have a deep commitment to social justice; hence, this ideal is central to their teaching philosophies and practices.

 Knowledge gained from Ethnic Studies courses will enhance the quality of your life by freeing you from limiting, narrow perspectives and stereotypical thinking.
 It will help you prepare for work and play in a society that increasingly will require the ability to negotiate across cultural boundaries and to respect differences.
 Furthermore, work in Ethnic Studies will teach you the importance of building coalitions and social networks through which you can contribute to the common social good.
 Students who come to OSU from ethnic communities will feel personally empowered by the study of their histories and cultures.
 Their understanding of the value of "difference" will better equip them to interact across those cultural boundaries to which they may be accustomed.

 But what about job skills?
 Will you learn any job skills?
 The greatest job skills you can acquire through a liberal arts education are "people skills."
 Employees can teach you the nitty gritty skills of the job.
 But they don't have the time to teach you how to work with and for people.
-In the College of Liberal Arts and the Ethnic Studies program at Oregon State University, you will learn how to work with people of different backgrounds because you will have knowledge about their cultures, their social and historical experiences, and their ways of interacting and being in the world.
-The knowledge and skills you gain through a concentration in Ethnic Studies will open career doors for you in government and state agencies, community social service agencies, educational institutions, community organizing, foreign service departments, labor unions, law firms, hospitals, and research organizations.
+In the College of Liberal Arts and the Ethnic Studies program at Oregon State University, you will learn how to work with people of different backgrounds because you will have knowledge about their cultures, their social and historical experiences and their ways of interacting and being in the world.
+The knowledge and skills you gain through a concentration in Ethnic Studies will open career doors for you in government and state agencies, community social service agencies, educational institutions, community organizing, foreign service departments, labor unions, law firms, hospitals and research organizations.
 Possible job titles of Ethnic Studies graduates are: foreign affairs officer, legislative aide, business manager, community planner, educator/professor, employment counselor, lawyer, human services worker, human resource specialist, social worker.

 As a major in Ethnic Studies you will take a core of courses that will introduce you to the general concepts regarding race, gender, class and ethnicity and how these social formations overlap and intersect.
 In addition, you will choose an area of concentration from the following four areas: African American; Native American and Alaskan Natives; Asian and Pacific Americans; U.S. Chicano/a and Latino/as.
 Some courses will focus on the discrete historical experiences and cultural contributions of these groups; others will engage in comparative analysis.
-In addition, majors are required to take a nine-credit internship during their junior or senior year.
-The internship is designed to give majors "hands on" experience working in the communities whose histories and cultures they are studying.

 There are a number of minors that are excellent complements for a major in Ethnic Studies.
-Sociology, Family Studies, Political Science, History, Speech Communication, Women, Gender, and Sexuality Studies, and Anthropology are some of the more popular minors chosen by our majors.
-A combination of any of these fields with Ethnic Studies provides strong preparation for graduate or professional programs in Law, Sociology, Criminal Justice, Ethnic Studies, Education, and Cultural Studies.
+Sociology, Family Studies, Political Science, History, Speech Communication, Women, Gender and Sexuality Studies and Anthropology are some of the more popular minors chosen by our majors.
+A combination of any of these fields with Ethnic Studies provides strong preparation for graduate or professional programs in Law, Sociology, Criminal Justice, Ethnic Studies, Education and Cultural Studies.
 Students in other colleges, notably Business, Agriculture, Home Economics and Education are increasingly finding the field of Ethnic Studies an exciting complement to their primary concentration and declaring minors or second majors in our program.

 The majority of the program "lead by example", they treat their counterparts and students both male and female with respect and courtesy.
 I wish that students at Oregon State University would be required to take more classes from this department, as it will in all cases aid them in their ability to succeed in the multicultural environments that await them in the future.